bob-cd/bob/README.md

 > What [CI/CD](https://en.wikipedia.org/wiki/CI/CD) should've been.

 Most CI/CD tools are too opinionated and do too much.
-Bob follows the UNIX philosophy of doing one thing and doing it well, and the emacs/LISP like philosophy of small core with external extensibility, and strives for [simpler, decomposed and hence more composable and unbundled design](https://www.youtube.com/watch?v=MCZ3YgeEUPg).
+Bob follows the UNIX philosophy of doing one thing and doing it well, and the EMacs/LISP like philosophy of small core with external extensibility, and strives for [simpler, decomposed and hence more composable and unbundled design](https://www.youtube.com/watch?v=MCZ3YgeEUPg).
 For more information, see [Why Bob](https://bob-cd.github.io/pages/why-bob.html)

 ## Getting Started
 To build and run your pipelines, check out the [Getting Started](https://bob-cd.github.io/pages/getting-started.html) guide.

-## Internals
+## Overview
 Bob's API (accessible entirely through HTTP) enables a core set of CI/CD features.
 The following are the only concepts that Bob is opinionated about:
 - Step: Direct commands (like a shell command, `pytest`, etc)
 - Pipeline: Ordered series of steps
 - Environment: Key-Value pair associated with either Steps and/or Pipelines
 - Resource: Things (like source code or artifacts) consumed by Pipelines
 - Artifact: Something produced by a Pipeline

 The following services form the core cluster:
 - [API server](/apiserver)